zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/README.md

 *1. SQL Developer*
   To download and install SQL Developer please follow <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html" target="_blank"> this link</a>, and select the operating system for your computer.
 This page also has instructions on how to install SQL Developer on Windows, Mac OSX and Linux.

-  If you already have SQL Developer installed on your computer then please check the version - The recommended version is 18.3 or higher.
+  If you already have SQL Developer installed on your computer then please check the version - The recommended version is 18.3 or higher as this version contains enhancements for key Autonomous Data Warehouse features, including using ADW behind a VPN or Firewall.
 The minimum version that is required to connect to an Oracle Autonomous Data Warehouse is SQL Developer 17.4.

 *2. Data Visualization Desktop*
   To download and install Data Visualization Desktop please follow <a href="https://www.oracle.com/technetwork/middleware/oracle-data-visualization/downloads/oracle-data-visualization-desktop-2938957.html" target="_blank"> this link </a>, and select the operating system for your computer.
 This page also has instructions on how to install DVD on Windows and Mac OSX.